ColeProtocol/GammaTango1333/README.md

 * Separated exercise goals widgets.

 ### Bug Fixes
-* Connected the RAKFit page to all appropriate pages.
+* Connected the RAKFit page widgets to all appropriate pages.

-* Fixed page routing issues.
+* Fixed page routing issues to the RAKFit page.

+#### Known Issues
+* Calendar is currently "frozen"

+* Search bar is non-functional